funkwhatyouheard/ChromiumHistoryParser/README.md

-# ChromeHistoryParser
+# ChromiumHistoryParser
-Parse browser history from Chrome's sqlite db and output to a csv
+Parse browser history from any Chromium-based browser's sqlite db and output to a csv